 The most common method of making comfrey tea involves soaking the leaves in water but this is the method that produces the famous stinking liquid

 feed.
 A barrel or tub is quarter filled with comfrey leaves topped up with water and allowed to stand for 3 to 5 weeks.
 To make a good concentrated fertilizer the leaves should be pressed down into the container by a weight of top such as a brick of

-Either use a container with a tap, a hole in the bottom, so that the fertiliser drips into a catch-pot, or remove the liquid from above with a watering can.
-A Bokashi bin makes
+Either use a container with a tap or a hole in the bottom, so that the fertiliser drips into a catch-pot or remove the liquid from above with a watering can.
+An old Bokashi bin makes

 an excellent container in which to ferment comfrey tea as the filter tray prevents the leaves from blocking the drain tap and the airtight lid contains the smell.

 the summer.
 Either keep replacing the water as it is used and top up the supply of comfrey ever two or three months.
 Or once the liquid is used add the sludge to the compost bin, to help keep it moist and as an activator, and start again using the fresh growth

 Be warned comfrey liquid produced in this way smells very unpleasant.
-Use the tea diluted, one part tea to three parts water, for established plants, either watering into soil or
+Use the tea diluted, one-part tea to three parts water, for established plants, either watering into soil or

 as a foliar spray.
-For younger tender plants, such as tomatoes dilute one part tea to ten parts water and only water into the surrounding soil or you may scorch the plants.
+For younger tender plants, such as tomatoes dilute one-part tea to ten parts water and only water into the surrounding soil or you may scorch the plants.